bbzaffari/MMIO-tripleDes-VHDL-core/README.md

 ---

-# 🧩 Bidirectional hardware-software interface for cryptographic peripherals
+# MMIO hardware-software interface for cryptographic peripherals

 This project implements a bidirectional, **memory-mapped I/O** interface between a 3DES hardware encryption core, described in VHDL, and a RISC-V processor running firmware written in low-level C. The interface allows the CPU to configure control signals, load keys and plaintext blocks, and retrieve encrypted output — all through mapped addresses in the processor's memory space.